North Carolina Community Solar Rules

 Summary

 Community Solar in NC is governed by House Bill 589 Session Law 2017-192.
 Each offering utility must file a plan with the Commission to offer a community solar energy facility program for participation by its retail customers.
-Each community solar faciity must have at least five subscribers and no single subscriber has more than a forty percent (40%) interest.
+Each community solar facility must have at least five subscribers and no single subscriber has more than a forty percent (40%) interest.
 Duke Progress and Duke Energy must make this available on a first-come first-served basis until the total nameplate generation of its community solar facilities is at least 40MW.

 Program Overview